-The Southwest Center for Occupational and Environmental Health (SWCOEH) supports research, education and outreach in occupational and environmental health.
-The SWCOEH is housed within the Department of Epidemiology, Human Genetics and Environmental Sciences of the UTHealth School of Public Health and is under the leadership of Elaine Symanski, PhD who serves as Director.
+The Southwest Center for Occupational and Environmental Health (SWCOEH) is a NIOSH Education and Research Center (ERC) funded by Grant #T42OH008421.
+The SWCOEH supports research, education and outreach in occupational and environmental health.
+It is under the leadership of Elaine Symanski, PhD and George Delclos, MD, MPH, PhD who serve as Director and Deputy Director.

 The mission of the SWCOEH is to promote and improve health, safety, and well-being in the workplace and the community.